TEJU4SEGUN/LITA-CAPSTONE-PROJECT-2/README.md

 4. Customer Retention:

 - High retention was observed among customers engaging with basic subscription plan in year 2022 but dropped in the year 2023
-- Loyalty programs and engagement tactics (like personalized emails and renewal discounts) showed a positive effect on customer retention rates.
+- Loyalty programs and engagement tactics (like personalized emails and renewal discounts)  can show a positive effect on customer retention rates.